 - Ridge Expansion – Another bone graft technique that’s used when the jaw isn’t wide enough for supporting dental implants.
 In this case the bone augmentation is placed in a ridge formed along the top of your jaw.

 Dental implants can be a powerful option for those living with missing teeth, and can make it possible to restore full function and appearance to these patients.
 Sabal General Dentistry helps patients in the Rockdale, TX area learn more about their dental implant options.
-Dr. Patrick O’Malley does a full dental exam and consults them on the possibilities that are open to them.
+Our doctor does a full dental exam and consults them on the possibilities that are open to them.
 Many patients who previously thought that dental implants weren’t an option for them are now living lives with bright beautiful smiles thanks to Sabal General Dentistry.
 Don’t wait until it’s too late to benefit from dental implants, call us today!